nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 * **Mainstream OS**: Windows, Linux, Unix, OS-X
 * **Student contact**: A contact of a student
 * **Task**: A piece of work to be done or undertaken by student contacts.
-* **Tag**: An optional 1 word identifier of a student contact.
+* **Tag**: An optional one-word identifier of a student contact.
 A student contact can have multiple tags.
 * **Student Group**: A number of student contact that are classed together.
 A group can have at least one student contact.
 A student contact can be assigned to a group.
 * **Group Name**: An identifier for a group that suggests the function of that group.